This post may contain affiliate links, please see the privacy policy for details.

 - 4 Ounces dried cranberries

-- 3 Ounces golden raisins, dried
+- 3 Ounces golden raisins

 - starter, recipe above